 Some changes we have noted in the new version:

-- Phone numbers need to be setup and verified again to use SMS notify.
+- In order to use SMS notifications, phone numbers need to be setup and verified again.

 Learn more at the Google support site.